 Think Playstation around the launch of the PS5, who created tube station signs out of the iconic button layout of the PS controller.
 While their own posts about it achieved a reasonable level of engagement, it was the disruptive nature of seeing these pieces out and about which caused people to share their own photography and cause true virality.

 People don’t come to social media to actively be advertised to.
 Social media is not an intent channel like search, so you need to catch eyes to stop social users scrolling past you.
 To do this, be disruptive.
-Loud visuals generate higher click through rates which in turn reduce how expensive it is to drive traffic to site, which in turn can convert more traffic into customers.
+Loud visuals generate higher click through rates which in turn reduce how expensive it is to drive traffic, which in turn can convert more traffic into customers.

 Break the chain of monotony and start disrupting your target audience's online behaviour, it’ll change your brand for the better.